wlcreate/Harlem-Bites/README_restaurant.md

 ### Acknowledgements
 We want to thank :
-*Sylwia Vargas
+* Sylwia Vargas
-*Annie Zheng
+* Annie Zheng
-*Isabel K. Lee
+* Isabel K. Lee
-*ric Kim
+* Eric Kim

-*And the Code Bender Cohort for their positivity
+* And the Code Bender Cohort for their positivity